 Introduction

-Highlights include: Minehead, Porlock Weir, Dunster and Castle, Taunton, Exmoor National Park, Quantock Hills with its Jurassic coast, Blackdown Hills, The Museum of Somerset, England Coast Path, South West Coast Path, The Coleridge Way, Wimbleball Lake and the West Somerset Railway.
+Highlights include: Minehead, Porlock Weir, Dunster and Dunster Castle, Taunton, Exmoor National Park, the Quantock Hills with a jurassic coast, the Blackdown Hills, the Museum of Somerset, England Coast Path, South West Coast Path, the Coleridge Way, Wimbleball Lake, and the West Somerset Railway.

-For more information about things to see and do, food and drink, and places to stay, please go to:
+You can find more information about things to see and do, food and drink, and places to stay, on the following websites:

 Information Centres